-Can you believe, I’d reached the ripe old age of 28, and I’d still never been to Amsterdam?
-Well don’t worry, because I finally ticked it off the list, making The Netherlands the last country I visited in 2015 (and the first of 2016, technically).
+Can you believe, I’d reached the ripe old age of 28, and still hadn’t been to Amsterdam?
+In December I finally ticked it off the list, making The Netherlands the last country I visited in 2015 (and the first of 2016, technically).

 Bored of celebrating New Year at home, my friend TJ and I decided to get away just after Christmas, taking a trip over to Amsterdam to welcome in 2016.
 We stayed in the picturesque town of Zaandam, which we affectionately nicknamed “Toytown”, because, well, that’s what it looked like.

 After realising that transport was going to be an issue if we wanted to party large in the city centre, we headed out to Zaandam’s town centre, in search of a pub/bar/club where we could celebrate.
 Luck would have it that there was a party at Cafe Noire, and for only 35€ we would get admission to the party plus unlimited drinks all night.
 Result.